2022 Tour Championship: Final

 In the evening session, Higgins won the first three frames to lead 8–3, before Robertson responded with a 91 to take frame 12.
 Higgins took the 13th with an 84 break, but Robertson came from 4–9 behind to win six consecutive frames and secure a 10–9 victory.
 The 23rd ranking title of Robertson's career, it put him level with Trump in sixth place on the all-time list of ranking event winners.
 Robertson called his win "the best comeback of my career".
 It was Higgins's fifth loss in a major final that season, following defeats at the English Open, Northern Ireland Open, Champion of Champions, and Scottish Open.
 It was also the third time in the season that Higgins had lost a ranking final after requiring just one frame for victory.
 He led 8–6 in both the English and Northern Ireland Opens, only to lose 8–9 each time.

 Tournament draw

 The draw for the event is shown below.
-Players in bold denote match winners,with numbers in brackets showing players seeding.
+Players in bold denote match winners, with numbers to the left showing players seeding.

 Final

-The scores from the final is shown below.
+The scores from the final are shown below.
 Scores in brackets are breaks made by players in each frame.

 Century breaks

-A total of 33 century breaks were made during the tournament.
+There were 33 century breaks made during the tournament.